vmpyre/solana-handbook/docs/handbook/chapter3/account-anatomy.md

   - An account is considered rent-exempt if it holds at least two years’ worth of rent.
   - Every epoch runtime checks whether the account should pay rent or is rent-exempt.

-## Account Types
+<h2>Account Types</h2>

 There are 3 types of Solana accounts:

-1. **Data accounts** - These accounts serve as containers for storing and retrieving data.
+1. **Data accounts**: These accounts serve as containers for storing and retrieving data.
-2. **Program accounts** - These accounts store user-deployed executable bytecode.
+2. **Program accounts**: These accounts store user-deployed executable bytecode.
-3. **Native accounts** - These accounts hold Solana's built-in programs such as the System program, the BPF Loader, and others.
+3. **Native accounts**: These accounts hold Solana's built-in programs such as the System program, the BPF Loader, and others.